YehyaMn/Silent-Sophos-Deploy-For-Domain-Computers/README.md

 ```
 Unblock-File "\\Server\IT\SophosSetup.exe"
 ```
+Or from properties and put checkbox on the Unblock

 Target computers must have Read access to the installer and Write access to the logs folder.